Merikins

-The Merikins or Merikens were African-American Marines of the War of 1812 – former African slaves who fought for the British against the US in the Corps of Colonial Marines and then, after post-war service in Bermuda, were established as a community in the south of Trinidad in 1815–1816.
-They were settled in an area populated by French-speaking Catholics and retained cohesion as an English-speaking, Baptist community.
-It is sometimes said that the term "Merikins" derived from the local patois, but as many Americans have long been in the habit of dropping the initial "A" it seems more likely that the new settlers brought that pronunciation with them from the United States.
+The Merikins or Merikens were formerly enslaved African-Americans who fought and escaped bondage to gain their freedom and joined the Corps of Colonial Marines, fighting alongside the British against the United States during the War of 1812.

+After their service in Bermuda, they established a community in the south of Trinidad between 1815–1816.
+The region was largely populated by French-speaking Catholics but soon transitioned to an English-speaking, Baptist community after their arrival.
+It is believed that the term "Merikins" is derived from the local patois, but as many Americans have long been in the habit of dropping the initial "A" it is also likely that the new settlers brought that pronunciation with them from the United States.
 Some of the Company villages and land grants established back then still exist in Trinidad today.

 Origin

-During the American Revolution, the British recruited freedmen for service as Colonial Marines.
-During the War of 1812, there was a policy that was somewhat similar except that freedmen were treated as free as soon as they came into British hands and there were no conditions nor bargains attached to recruitment.
+During the American Revolution, the British recruited freedmen for service, under Dunmore's Proclamation of 7 November 1775.
+During the War of 1812, there was a similar Proclamation of 2 April 1814, which underpinned the policy that was somewhat similar except that freedmen were treated as free as soon as they came into British hands and there were no conditions nor bargains attached to recruitment.
 Six companies of freedmen were recruited into a Corps of Colonial Marines along the Atlantic coast, from Chesapeake Bay to Georgia.After that war, the British settled these Colonial Marines in British Empire colonies including Canada, Jamaica, and the Bahamas.